-Minors should never be allowed to use a chain saw.
-Bystanders, especially children, and animals should not be allowed in the area where a chain saw is in use.
+Minors should never be allowed to use a chainsaw.
+Bystanders, especially children, and animals should not be allowed in the area where a chainsaw is in use.
 Never let the saw run unattended.
+Store it in a locked place away from children and empty the fuel tank before storing for longer than a few days.

-Do not lend or rent your chain saw without the Owner's Manual.
+Do not lend or rent your chainsaw without the Owner's Manual.
 Be sure that anyone using your saw reads and understands the information contained in this manual.

+These safety precautions and warnings apply to the use of all STIHL chainsaws.
 Different models may have different parts and controls.
 See the appropriate section of your Owner's Manual for a description of the controls and function of the parts of your model saw.

-Safe use of a chain saw involves
+Safe use of a chainsaw involves

-- the operator
+- 1. the operator

 - 2. the saw

-- the use of the saw.
+- 3. the use of the saw.